 ACADEMIC DEPARTMENTS

-The Accounting Program within the Business Department provides the basics for a college major in accounting and possible employment in the profession.
-Some of our graduates have received college scholarships in accounting.
+The Accounting Program within the Business Department provides the basis for a college major in accounting and possible employment in the profession.
+Some of our graduates have received college scholarships in accounting and are currently employed at various firms in and around Baltimore, including the Big 4.
+We also offer a personal finance course and an introduction to business, which, in part, includes an overview of marketing, leadership, ethics and economics.
 The department is staffed by teachers who have all worked in some business capacity prior to working in education at Archbishop Curley.
 The Department is also committed to offering the most current and up-to-date facilities, technology and curriculum.
-Archbishop Curley High School has been upgrading its facilities and computer program to offer its students the best and most current computer instruction.
+Archbishop Curley High School focuses on developing practical, real-world skills for the 21st century using project-based learning.
 The computer program is designed to grow and develop over time to incorporate new technology as it becomes available.

-Juniors: Accounting I, Business Management, Intro to Programming C++, Intro to Programming Visual Basic, Personal Business Management
+Juniors: Accounting I, Principles of Business, Intro to Programming C++, Intro to Programming Visual Basic, Personal Finance

 Seniors: Accounting I, Accounting II, Intro to Programming C++, Intro to Programming Visual Basic, Consumer Education & Law, Senior Internet & Web Page Design